babylonchain/babylonchain.github.io/docs/user-guides/btc-timestamping-testnet/become-validator.md

 :::info
-If you want to delegate, redelegate, unbond or cancel-unbond use the wrapped messages in the checkpointing and epoching modules as the messages in staking module are disabled till the end of the epoch.
+If you want to delegate, redelegate, unbond or cancel-unbond use the wrapped messages in the checkpointing and epoching modules as the messages in staking module are disabled.
 Read more [here](/docs/developer-guides/modules/epoching.md#delaying-wrapped-messages-to-the-end-of-epochs)
 :::